harcokuppens/easyfindandfilter/README.md

         --grepcontent WORD
             search for files containing WORD in content

     DERIVED FIND COMMANDS

-      -> all commands  can use same options as in findbase but positional params in them overrule the corresponding option param
+      All derived commands  can use same options as in findbase but positional params in them overrule the corresponding option param

-      ff [WORD] [EXT] : find files with WORD in filepath in PWD recursively -> if EXT is missing and WORD starts with . , then it is used as extension
+        ff [WORD] [EXT] : find files with WORD in filepath in PWD recursively.
+                          If EXT is missing and WORD starts with '.', then it is used as an extension instead.

         fft [WORD]    : find text files with WORD in filepath in PWD recursively
                         note: same as  'ff [WORD] .txt' where WORD is optional

         fd  [WORD]    : find directories with WORD in filepath in PWD recursively

         fw WORD [EXT] : find word in files, that is files containing word, in PWD recursively fwt WORD      : find word in text files, that is text files containing word, in PWD recursively
                         note: same as  'fwt WORD .txt'

-      => for searching specific dir just use --dir option, default is cwd
+      For searching a specific dir just use --dir option, default is cwd.

     FILTER COMMANDS

         Using the option '-i' below we can filter case insensitive.

         - grep     [-i] : filters on matching filepath (the standard 'grep' command)